SymfonyCasts/testing/sfcasts/ep1/data-providers.md

 Oops, we never told our test method to *use* the data provider.
 Move back into our test and add a DocBlock with `@dataProvider sizeDescriptionProvider`.
-When PHPUnit 10 gets released, we'll be able to use a fancy `#pDataProvider]` attribute instead of this annotation.
+When PHPUnit 10 gets released, we'll be able to use a fancy `#[DataProvider]` attribute instead of this annotation.

 Back to the terminal!
 Run the tests again: